What is in Mothballs?

 Given the concerns surrounding traditional mothballs, many consumers seek safer alternatives for pest control.
 Some effective alternatives include:

-Cedar naturally repels moths and other insects due to its aromatic oils.
+- Cedar Wood Products: Cedar naturally repels moths and other insects due to its aromatic oils.

-Natural herbs like lavender, rosemary, and thyme can deter pests while adding a pleasant fragrance.
+- Herbal Repellents: Natural herbs like lavender, rosemary, and thyme can deter pests while adding a pleasant fragrance.

-Storing garments in vacuum-sealed bags can prevent moth infestations without the use of chemical repellents.
+- Vacuum Sealing: Storing garments in vacuum-sealed bags can prevent moth infestations without the use of chemical repellents.

-Oils such as peppermint or eucalyptus can be used in sachets to keep moths at bay.
+- Essential Oils: Oils such as peppermint or eucalyptus can be used in sachets to keep moths at bay.

 By opting for these alternatives, individuals can protect their clothes without the drawbacks associated with chemical moth repellents.